This involves the location, style and strength of connections from the awning or canopy to the building or to its foundations.

-Except in rare cases, this is not a significant issue with modem awning and canopy systems.
-In most cases, frame materials are noncombustible, and fabrics are flame -retardant.
+Except in rare cases, this is not a significant issue with modern awning and canopy systems.
+In most cases, frame materials are noncombustible, and fabrics are flame retardant.
 However, this point should be ascertained whenever appropriate, such as for enclosed walkway canopies and enclosed patio canopies.
 The answer is not necessarily to require fire doors and sprinklers for these systems.
 But the building official does have the right (indeed the obligation) to design systems that provide an open, safe and quick exit to the outside.

 The average designer may have a concept of how beams and posts work structurally.
 But to design a safe structure, one must fully understand stability issues.
 A structure comprised of simple beams mounted on the top of simple posts is inherently unstable.
 This means that the structure is susceptible to falling down because of the number, arrangement and method of connection of the members.

 Common post and beam structures, such as pole barns, are rendered stable by the addition of siding, roofing, “X”- bracing and fixed cantilevered footings.

 Hoover Canvas Fabric has no in-plane stiffness; therefore, it does not replace, in an awning or canopy, the function that siding or roofing performs as in a pole barn.
 This in-plane stiffness, which is instrumental to the development of stability, can usually be supplied by triangulation of structural members.

 The important lesson to learn here is that substituting larger beams or posts for smaller ones doesn’t solve the problem of instability.

 After a stable configuration has been established for an awning design frame, members should be chosen for a strength consistent with the amount and type of stress imposed on them.
 The most common types of stress are tension, compression, bending and shear.